-Two-year on-campus diploma for veterinary technicians
+Two-year on-campus diploma for registered veterinary technologists

 The program is accredited by the Canadian Veterinary Medical Association, and combines classroom and laboratory instruction, field and clinical experience with small and large animals.

-Three-year distance-education diploma for veterinary technicians
+Three-year distance-education diploma for registered veterinary technologists

 Study and complete your education from anywhere in Canada, with no on-campus requirements.
 The student must be a paid employee working in a Canadian veterinary clinic for a minimum of 20 hours per week while enrolled in the program.